What is Java Programming Language?

 The New Boston is known for having great and comprehensive introduction videos for a lot of Java Programming Languages, and Java is no exception.
 You’ll find 80 step-by-step videos for learning Java and all that it has to offer, though I think its a little bit dated now.
 (Java 7)

 Don’t count on what I said about it being dated, it’s still an incredibly useful resource for anyone who wants to begin to learn Java with determination, plus it doesn’t require of you to signup unlike Udemy does.
 The comments are quite insightful, for some of the videos.

 Another University course, it will take you roughly 6 weeks to complete it.
 Very beginner friendly, and everything can be done from within the browser.
-It also has one of the best getting started tutorials on how to install Java and necessary tools.
+It also has one of the best gettings started tutorials on how to install Java and the necessary tools.
 In the course, you will learn all the basics of computer programming, algorithms and object-oriented programming using the Java programming language.